Bethany Barton: Film & Television Career

 Barton's career includes work in the art, prop, and set decoration departments for film & TV.
 In 2023, she was nominated for a Children's & Family Emmy in the category of Puppet Design & Styling for her work on The Muppets Mayhem.
+And in 2026 she won a Primetime Emmy Award for Outstanding Production Design for her Set Decoration of The Muppet Show.
 Notable projects include ABC Network's The Muppets, The Middle, Westworld, Obi-Wan Kenobi, Fallout, The Muppets Mayhem, The Muppet Show and Black-ish, as well as movies like Bumblebee, and various commercials.

-She is represented by Writers House LLC.
+Non-Profit Work

 In 2023, Bethany became a co-founder of the non-profit DopaMind, an organization created to "help young people navigate tech in the digital age."